hardpixel/devdocs-desktop/README.md

 To launch the application from the terminal use `devdocs-desktop [STRING]`.
 If a string is provided, the application will open the first available result page.

+## To Do

+Add support for offline documentation.

 ## Installation

 Arch Linux: [AUR Package](https://aur.archlinux.org/packages/devdocs-desktop)